raspberry-pi-real-vnc

 Remote Desktop Connection VNC to Raspberry Pi with RealVNC

-In this post we will see how to control a Raspberry Pi remotely through a VNC remote desktop connection with the help of RealVNC.
+In this post, we are going to see how to control a Raspberry Pi remotely via VNC remote desktop connection with the help of RealVNC.

-As we mentioned when we saw the post about SSH on many occasions we will not have our Raspberry connected to a monitor and a keyboard, it will be used for tasks such as media center, web server, or home and robotics automation.
+As we mentioned when looking at the SSH post, often we won’t have our Raspberry Pi connected to a monitor and keyboard.
+Instead, it will be performing tasks like a media center, web server, or home automation and robotics.

-In these cases, we need a way to remotely control our device.
-In the previous entry of the Raspberry Pi tutorials we saw how to connect via SSH.
-In this post we will see another common way, a VNC remote desktop connection.
+In these cases, we need a way to control our device remotely.
+In the previous post of the Raspberry Pi tutorials, we saw how to connect via SSH.
+In this post, we will see another common method: a VNC remote desktop connection.

-Unlike SSH, which only opened a command console, with VNC we can have a complete remote desktop.
-That is, on the client’s screen we will see the Raspberry Pi screen, we will move the mouse, and use it almost as if we were connected physically.
+Unlike SSH, which only opens a command console, with VNC we can have a full remote desktop.
+That is, on the client’s screen we will see the Raspberry Pi’s screen, move the mouse, and use it almost as if we were physically connected.

 Despite its simplicity and convenience, a remote desktop also has its disadvantages.
-The main one is that it needs to transmit a large amount of data, mainly due to the need to send the video signal.
-Although modern systems use video compression, the behavior is slower than with a physical connection or an SSH connection.
+The main one is that it needs to transmit a large amount of data, especially due to the need to send the video signal.
+Although modern systems use video compression, the performance is slower than with a physical connection or an SSH connection.

-Other disadvantages of the remote desktop, together with having to send the video connection, are, for example, that we may have some resolution problem, or not being able to view certain elements that are launched directly on the server’s GPU (such as some video players, webcams, or streaming videos).
+Other disadvantages of remote desktop, combined with having to send the video connection, are, for example, that we might have some resolution issues, or not be able to view certain elements that are launched directly on the server’s GPU (such as some video players, webcams, or streaming videos).

-Finally, VNC is less secure than SSH, so communication is more susceptible to interception by an attacker.
-Although it is possible to tunnel the VNC connection in an SSH and some clients incorporate encryption in the communication, keep in mind that it is safer to access via SSH.
+Finally, VNC is less secure than SSH, so the communication is more susceptible to being intercepted by an attacker.
+Although it is possible to tunnel the VNC connection over SSH and some clients incorporate encryption in the communication, keep in mind that accessing via SSH is more secure.

 What is VNC?

-Virtual Network Computing (Virtual Network Computing) is a remote communication system based on the RFB (Remote FrameBuffer) protocol.
+Virtual Network Computing is a remote communication system based on the RFB (Remote FrameBuffer) protocol.
 VNC transmits the video signal and mouse and keyboard events between several computers.

 VNC and RFP were originally developed by the Olivetti & Oracle Research Lab in Cambridge.
 They were created as a simple way to perform remote desktop between devices with different operating systems.
-In 2002 they discontinued the project and part of the team continued it independently forming the company RealVNC.
+In 2002, the project was discontinued and part of the team continued it independently, forming the company RealVNC.

-The VNC system follows a server and client architecture.
-By default it works over TCP on port 5900 and beyond, at the rate of one port for each video session.
+The VNC system follows a client-server architecture.
+By default, it works over TCP on port 5900 and onwards, with one port per video session.
 Therefore, port 5900 is assigned to session :0 (usually the physical display), 5901 to session :1, and so on.

-There are currently more remote desktop systems, similar or even evolved from VNC.
-There are also different software compatible with VNC such as RealVNC, TightVNC, UltraVNC, X11vnc, among others, each has its fans and detractors.
+Currently, there are more remote desktop systems, similar or even evolved from VNC.
+There are also different VNC-compatible software such as RealVNC, TightVNC, UltraVNC, X11vnc, among others, each with its fans and detractors.

-In this post we will focus on RealVNC, as it is one of the most recommended for new users and, in addition, because in a way they are the “successors” of those who created VNC, and they deserve that we dedicate the first post of VNC to them.
-In future posts we will see other clients and alternatives.
+In this post, we will focus on RealVNC, as it is one of the most recommended for beginners and, furthermore, because in a way they are the “successors” of those who created VNC, and they deserve that we dedicate this first VNC post to them.
+In future posts, we will see other clients and alternatives.

-The computer to which we are going to connect, in this case our Raspberry Pi, must have the RNC server program installed.
-In modern distributions of Raspbian VNC comes preinstalled but not activated by default.
+The computer we are going to connect to, in this case our Raspberry Pi, must have the VNC server program installed.
+In modern Raspbian distributions, VNC comes pre-installed but is not enabled by default.

-To activate the VNC server on the Raspberry Pi, we must go to the Raspberry Pi settings and activate the corresponding option as we saw in the post How to configure Raspberry Pi with GUI or command line.
+To activate the VNC server on Raspberry Pi, we need to go into the Raspberry Pi configuration and activate the corresponding option as we saw in the post How to configure Raspberry Pi with GUI or command line.

-On the other hand, it is convenient to have a static IP configured, so that it does not change every time we restart the Raspberry Pi.
-We saw how to configure a static IP in the post Configure Static IP on Raspberry Pi.
+On the other hand, it is convenient to have a static IP configured, so it doesn’t change every time we restart the Raspberry Pi.
+We saw how to configure a static IP in the post Configure static IP on Raspberry Pi.

-The VNC configured, in principle, will only work on the local network.
-If you want to connect from outside (over the Internet) you will need to configure a port mapping on the router and make sure the connection is secure.
+The configured VNC will, in principle, only work on the local network.
+If you want to connect from outside (through the Internet), you will need to configure port forwarding on your router and ensure the connection is secure.

 As we said, in this post we will focus on RealVNC.
-We download and install the RealVNC viewer suitable for our operating system from .
+Download and install the RealVNC viewer suitable for your operating system from .

 raspberry-pi-real-vnc

-Alternatively, we can also use the extension for Chrome, which we can install from the Chrome store.
-Then we access it by entering this link in the browser chrome://apps/
+Alternatively, we can also use the Chrome extension, which we can install from the Chrome Web Store.
+Later, we can access it by entering this link in the browser: chrome://apps/

 raspberry-pi-real-vnc-extension

-Regardless of whether we use one program or another (each with its own interface) the process to connect is similar.
-First, we configure a remote computer indicating the IP of the system to which we want to connect.
-This configuration is saved so that it is convenient to connect to our machines.
+Regardless of whether we use one program or another (each with its own interface), the process to connect is similar.
+First, we configure a remote computer by indicating the IP of the system we want to connect to.
+This configuration is saved so it’s convenient to connect to our machines.

 raspberry-pi-real-vnc-config

 When starting the connection, we will be asked for the username and password.
-Remember that by default it is ‘pi’ as the username and ‘raspberry’ as the password.
+Remember that by default it is ‘pi’ as the user and ‘raspberry’ as the password.

 raspberry-pi-real-vnc-login